Life isn’t always straight forward. A bit of a cliche I know, but it’s so true!

 The biopsy results confirmed our worst fears, as did the right femur stress fracture he found during surgery.

-I was relieved too that we prevented an emergency situation but I was also left feeling frustrated that my body wouldn’t behave.
+I was relieved too.
+We had prevented an emergency situation but I was also left feeling frustrated that my body wouldn’t behave.
 It doesn’t fit the mould.
 It refuses to slot nicely into a diagnostic category.
 It teases us with snippets of clues and then spectacularly, physically, breaks down in a way we didn’t see coming.

-My Specialists, in an effort to be encouraging, share test results with me and say;
+My Specialists, in an effort to be encouraging, share test results with me and often say;

 “Good news, it’s not such and such”